"I usually have no idea what I'm doing. Actually, I always have no idea what I'm doing."

-Dark and Troubled Past: Several years before the start of the show, his whole family was murdered by hunters, specifically Kate, who seduced him to find out the family's weak spots.
-Derek obviously didn't take it too well. [[spoiler: It’s also revealed that his first love was bitten by Ennis, leading to him turning from a happy teenager into the emotionally detached person he is today.
+Dark and Troubled Past: Several years before the start of the show, his whole family was murdered by hunters, specifically Kate Argent, who seduced him to find out the family's weak spots.
+Derek obviously didn't take it too well.
+Later, it’s also revealed that his first love was bitten by Ennis, leading to him turning from a happy teenager into the emotionally detached person he is today.

-Desperately Craves Affection: The fact that Derek was desperately trying to connect with Scott in season's one and two and the fact that he created his own pack by turning a bunch of troubled teenagers into werewolves, tells you that Derek was yearning for love, companionship and friendship.
+Desperately Craves Affection: The fact that Derek was desperately trying to connect with Scott in Seasons 1 and 2 and the fact that he created his own pack by turning a bunch of troubled teenagers into werewolves, tells you that Derek was yearning for love, companionship and friendship.

-Destructive Romance: Derek had this with Kate Argent.
-His relationship with her not only destroyed him as a person, but also got his entire family killed.
+Destructive Romance: Derek's fling with Kate Argent not only destroyed him as a person, but also got his entire family killed.